Colorado Businesses Left Trying To Figure Out How Enforce New Mask Order

 ARVADA, Colo.
-(CBS4) – A day after Governor Jared Polis extended and tweaked the state’s mask mandate, businesses are still grappling with details and what it will mean for them and their patrons.
+(CBS4) – A day after Gov. Jared Polis extended and tweaked the state’s mask mandate, businesses are still grappling with details and what it will mean for them and their patrons.

 “It’s a great step to remove these, I just don’t think we’re going to go as far as say you don’t have to wear a mask in any of our establishments,” said Scott Spears, a business owner in Olde Town Arvada.
 “There’s been a pattern where there’s not tons of information yet when the announcements are made.
-I usually look into it as much as I can, and it usually says more information to come.”READ MORE: 7 Members Of "Love Has Won" Cult Arrested After Mummified Remains Found Inside Home
+I usually look into it as much as I can, and it usually says more information to come.”READ MORE: Stimulus Check Update: Is A Fourth Relief Payment Coming Your Way?

 Spears oversees some of the area’s most popular restaurants including School House Kitchen and Libations, So Radish, Scrumptious Ice Cream, as well as a toy store and a store just for socks.
 He says the order is short on details for the restaurants and he believes he’ll leave in place mask requirements for his other shops.